AdaCore/gnatstudio/docs/users_guide/extending.rst

 Before launching the external tool, you may want to force GPS to save all open files.
-Do this using the same command GPS uses before starting a compilation, :command:`MDI.save_all`, which takes one optional boolean argument specifiying whether GPS displays an interactive dialog for the user.
+Do this using the same command GPS uses before starting a compilation, :command:`MDI.save_all`, which takes one optional boolean argument specifying whether GPS displays an interactive dialog for the user.

 This command fails when the user presses cancel, so you can put it in its